utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 ## Generate a new random invoice number

-Generates a random whole number between 1 and 1000 for the invoice.
+The `$round($random()) function generates a random whole number.
+The example below generates a random whole number between 1 and 1000 and returns the number appended to the string "Invoice number ".

 ### FQL